 Welcome back to my two-part discussion of heteronormativity, fantasy, and Kristin Cashore's Bitterblue!
 Part 1 is here in case you need to refresh your memory.
 Picking up right from where I left off yesterday, I was about to tackle this question: Is it believable to have same-sex relationships in a medieval-esque fantasy world?
 SPOILER WARNING: Spoilers for Bitterblue by Kristin Cashore (particularly regarding Raffin) and Swordspoint by Ellen Kushner (though relatively vague spoilers) follow!

 Anyone who has read my novels should know that I believe YES, it can be totally believable to have same-sex relationships in a fantasy novel.
-BUT — and there’s a big but here — the world in which same-sex relationships exist must be carefully constructed.
-Because the average reader of today’s fiction lives in the real world in which the vast majority of people do not believe that gay people could live happy lives during the Middle Ages,1 a fantasy novel set in a medieval-type world has to deal with two big hurdles if it’s to include same-sex characters who aren’t oppressed.
+BUT — and there's a big but here — the world in which same-sex relationships exist must be carefully constructed.
+Because the average reader of today's fiction lives in the real world in which the vast majority of people do not believe that gay people could live happy lives during the Middle Ages, ((Bearing in mind that I'm using the word "gay" here as shorthand to indicate someone involved in a same-sex sexual relationship.
+Modern sexual identities as we understand them were not present in the European Middle Ages.)) a fantasy novel set in a medieval-type world has to deal with two big hurdles if it's to include same-sex characters who aren't oppressed.

 The first hurdle is getting readers to believe that gay characters could exist at all in this kind of world.